 When being outdoors, make sure that your dog is aware of the fact that you don’t want it to pick up unwanted pieces of wood or other items.

-It is extremely important to make sure that your new addition to the family benefits of a safe environment where it can grow, explore and play out of the harm’s way.
+It is extremely important to make sure that your new addition to the family benefits from a safe environment where it can grow, explore, and play out of the harm’s way.
 Limit as much as possible access to items that may cause accidents.
 Check for tips and products that help you to decide the way to puppy-proof your house and garden.

-Create a safe and calming environment for your puppy by using a dog crate.
-By placing your dog during a kennel or crate you can ease stress and also restrict its access to wood items around the house.
+Create a safe and calming environment for your puppy by using a dog crate, a sleeping bag, or a dog bed.
+By placing your dog in a kennel or crate you can ease stress and also restrict its access to wood items around the house.

 This is a simple way to deter your dog to chew wood or other household items.
 These sprays have a smell that’s repulsive to dogs.
 They also have a particularly bitter taste that would prevent your dog from trying to bite or chew the objects sprayed.

-On the market there are numerous toys made for chewing.
-They are made from safe and resistant materials and are a great way to satisfy your dog’s needs of chewing, exploring without any chaos and damage to your household items.
+On the market, there are numerous toys made for chewing.
+They are made from safe and resistant materials and are a great way to satisfy your dog’s chewing needs, exploring without any chaos and damage to your household items.